You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 Why book your car in advance?

-Central Asia is all about adventure, but it's also about chaotic roads and demanding terrain.
+Central Asia is an adventure, but it also has roads that are sometimes chaotic and challenging terrain.

 In summer, cars go fast!
 Demand outstrips supply, and good vehicles are often booked up months in advance.
 By blocking your 4×4 in advance, you can secure a good price and avoid wasting time on the spot.